Tips for hospital deliveries

 Hospital Deliveries Automatically Have Extra EWT

-When a Sender books in a hospital delivery, our routing algorithm will give you extra time to complete your delivery or deliveries.
+When Sender books a hospital delivery, our routing algorithm will give you extra time to complete your delivery or deliveries.
 In most cases, you'll have 15 minutes extra, and another 5 minutes for every separate delivery after that.

 I Can't Find A Park